pandelislag/form/README.md

 - Media Queries
 ### What I learned

-This project help me improve my coding skills by building this project.
-I learn how to search some basic information about html and css and media queries.
-I also tried to practise the technology of flexbox and how useful this tool is to create a contact form.
+This project helpS me improve my coding skills.
+I learn how to search some basic information about html, css and media queries.
+I also tried to practise the technology of flexbox and see how useful this tool is.

 ### Continued development